bofus10/vagrant_kubernetes_cluster/README.md

 * Install Vagrant and VirtualBox
 * Install Vagrant vbguest Plugin for VirtualBox:~~vagrant plugin install vagrant-vbguest~~
   * Vagrant will ask to install version 0.30.0 if not present on first run
+* If you dont want all the second phase deployments that include grafana, kafka and prometheus, remove the second_phase.yml from the pwd.

 On the Vagrant file you will specify the Network you k8s cluster will run on and the Number of workers to create.